opinner/opinner.github.io/slides.md

 - Surface Mixing: carbon & oxygen exchange between atmosphere and ocean
 - Bottom Mixing: upwelling, benthic life
-- **Interior Mixing**: overturning circulation by transforing  water masses
+- Interior Mixing: overturning circulation by transforing  water masses

 Much of the ocean interior mixing by internal waves happens over rough bathymetry or at the continental margins.

 ---

 # :x internal waves
-Dirk Olbers's magnum opus *Oceanic Internal Gravity Waves* is still a preprint of currently over 500 pages.
+Dirk Olbers's magnum opus *Oceanic Internal Gravity Waves* is a preprint of currently over 500 pages.
 Shorter introductions are [*The lifecycle of topographically-generated internal waves*](vhttps://linkinghub.elsevier.com/retrieve/pii/B978012821512800013X), (Chapter 6 of the Book *Ocean Mixing*) or [*Near-Inertial Internal Gravity Waves in the Ocean*](https://www.annualreviews.org/doi/10.1146/annurev-marine-010814-015746) for wind-generated internal waves.
 For lee waves, see [*Mixing by Oceanic Lee Waves*.](https://www.annualreviews.org/doi/10.1146/annurev-fluid-051220-043904)

 ## The problem with Internal Waves
 <!-- .slide: style="text-align: left;"> -->